How Does the Length of my Marriage Affect my Divorce?

 During a divorce case, the length of a marriage impacts how much of the property is given to each spouse.
 The trial judge is tasked with equitably dividing the marital assets.
 Equitable does not always mean equal.
 Often, the longer a marriage has lasted, the greater chance there is an equal split of the marital assets.

 Which spouse caused the grounds for the divorce is not an issue if property division.
 For instance, infidelity does not play a role in the property division phase of a divorce case.
-If you and your spouse are fighting over these issues and you have questions, be sure to contact the divorce attorneys at Wilson, Howser and Oliver today.
+If you and your spouse are fighting over these issues and you have questions, be sure to contact the divorce attorneys at Wilson, Howser, Oliver & Turner today.

 In some longer marriages, the division of property can prove to be a difficult task.
 For instance, individuals in longer marriages tend to have a diverse portfolio of assets, investments, real property and other types of property.
 Dividing these assets may require expert or technical assistance from individuals trained in evaluating the value of each asset or investment.